johnbaldwin3/react-sprint/redux/redux-filter/prose.md

   constructor(props){
     super(props);

+    //set default UI state for the checkbox next to each radio option this.state = {
+      selectedFilter: "showAll",
     }
+  }
   handleOptionChange = (e) => {
     //pass in the event object and get the value (set to a variable for ease of use) let option = e.target.value;

+    //set UI state of selectedFilter so the radio button will be checked depending on which option
+    //is selected.
+    this.setState({selectedFilter: option})

     //send the state to the action creator 'toggleFilter' which will pass the selectedFilter
     //to the reducer when called upon.